igrishaev/blog/_posts/2017-04-16-why-not-python.md

 network.

 But that easiness could even kill willness to learn.
-For a newbie, neither a good syntax and rich standard library could help to become a a good programmer.
+For a newbie, neither a good syntax and rich standard library could help to become a good programmer.
 Maybe to write a web app, to find the first job, but not to teach you how to solve problems other than putting a JSON into DB.